-Last year was the definition of a breakthrough season for Aimee Pratt.
-The 22-year-old set personal bests over five different distances, winning several titles on the way to her senior Great Britain debut at the World Athletics Championships in Doha.
+Aimee Pratt has epitomised the word ‘breakthrough’ in recent times.
+The 22-year-old set personal bests over five different distances in 2019, winning a number of titles on the way to her senior Great Britain debut at the World Athletics Championships in Doha.

-What is more impressive is that the Manchester-based steeplechaser has continued her rise despite reduced opportunity to compete in 2020.
+What is more impressive is that the Manchester-based steeplechaser continued her rise despite reduced opportunity to compete in 2020.

 Her 9:30.73s clocking to win the 3000 metres chase at the British Athletics Championships in her home city was a world-leading mark and a competition record.
 It put her fifth on the national all-time list.

 She nearly won a medal in the 800 metres in the same afternoon, making it a defining day for an athlete who stuck with the sport after being told she could be ‘world class’ when a coach saw her compete against boys aged 14.

 🥇 A first British title and another PB for @aimeepratt as she clocks a world lead 9:30.73!